tbrowder/Draw2D-Furniture/README.md

 In either case, run `make clean` to remove the created files.

+Here's a look at the diagram you just produced: [Furniture](./furniture-drawings.svg)

 ## Contributing

 Interested users are encouraged to contribute improvements and